AdrianGeorgeM/AdrianGeorgeM/README.md

 I'm [Adrian]() a **self-taught** **Front End Developer 💻 😃** passionate about learning and working with new tech.
 I love building interesting and amazing products that serve a great deal of purpose.
-I'm currently into Web Development 🕸️ <br> I am working on some side projects, learning a couple new dishes.🤓
+I'm currently into Web Development 🕸️ <br> I am working on some side projects,learning a couple new dishes.🤓
 <br/><br/>

 > Your time is limited, so don't waste it living someone else's life.
 Don't be